Mimicking counterfactual outcomes to estimate causal effects: Model for treatment effect

-\begin{exa} \emph{(Incorporating a-priori biological knowledge)}.
-Following \citet{Enc}, again consider survival as the outcome of interest.
-Suppose that it is known that treatment received at time $t$ only affects survival for patients destined to die by time $t+5$ if they would receive no further treatment.
-An example would be a setting in which failure is death from an infectious disease, the treatment is a preventive antibiotic treatment which is of no benefit unless the subject is already infected and, if death occurs, it always does within five weeks from the time of initial unrecorded subclinical infection.
-In that case, as remarked in \citet{Enc}, the natural restriction on $D$ is that
+\begin{exa} (Incorporating a-priori biological knowledge, following \cite{Enc}). \emph{Again consider survival as the outcome of interest.
+Suppose that it is known that treatment received at time $t$ only affects survival for patients who would die by time $t+5$ if they would receive no further treatment.
+An example would be a setting in which failure is death from an infectious disease, the treatment is a preventive antibiotic treatment which is of no benefit unless the person is already infected and, if death occurs, it always does within five weeks from the time of initial unrecorded subclinical infection.
+In that case, the natural restriction on $D$ is that } \end{exa} As can be seen from these examples, the parameters of a continuous-time structural nested model are often rates.
+More biostatistical examples of models for $D$ can be found in e.g.\ \cite{smoke,Enc,RGPCP,R92,Tilling}.